 The KATS Policy Committee elected to support the Statewide Tier 2 Group Transit Asset Management Plan and the performance targets contained in the plan.
 Below are the targets that were included in the Statewide Tier 2 Transit Asset Management Plan.
 The targets for vehicles are based on the state of good repair and the useful service life of vehicles.
 Facility targets are based on the state of good repair on a scale of zero (worst condition) to five (best condition).
-Table 4-6 outlines the IDOT Tier 2 Group Statewide TAM Plan targets.

-Table 4-6: IDOT Tier 2 Group Statewide Transit Asset Management Plan
+IDOT Tier 2 Group Statewide Transit Asset Management Plan